|

 This one has about the same result as the Natural Promenade Turn, but it is accomplished with a twist turn rather than a pivot.

-In semi-closed position LOD, step sd & fwd L (woman sd & fwd R), -, fwd R blending to CBMP, turning RF sd L across woman's line of dance (she steps fwd R between man's feet); XRIB of L without taking full weight (woman fwd L with left shoulder lead), -, twist RF to semi-closed position facing DLC (woman fwd R to banjo position and swivel RF), shift weight to R in tap position (woman sd and bk L),
+In semi-closed position LOD, step sd & fwd L (woman sd & fwd R), -, fwd R blending to CBMP, turning RF sd L across woman's line of dance (she steps fwd R between man's feet); XRIB of L without taking full weight (woman fwd L with left shoulder lead), -, twist RF to semi-closed position facing DLC (woman fwd R to banjo position turning RF), shift weight to R in tap position (woman sd and bk L);

 sqq; qqs;